licesonw/bedrock-immersion-day-addons/01-simple-agent/README.md

 )
 ```

-Now, we create the math tool as well and create the agent object in LangChain that provide the two tools to the LLM at runtime.
+Now, we also create the math tool.
+We will use a custom prompt template to adjust the LLM output to our needs.
+Note that we ask the LLM to provide the answer in backticks, which helps us get better answers in combination with the step sequence setting in of the unique LLM setup for math we did above.
+After this, we finally create the agent object in LangChain that provide the two tools to the LLM at runtime.

 ```python
 # Math tool